wso2/product-sp/modules/distribution/README.txt

 Issues Fixed in This Release
 ============================
-* WSO2 Business Activity Monitor related components of the WSO2 Carbon Platform - https://wso2.org/jira/issues/?filter=11787
+* WSO2 Data Analytics Server related components of the WSO2 Carbon Platform - https://wso2.org/jira/issues/?filter=11787

 Known Issues in This Release
 ============================